-- Mark out a square using a cone for each corner. - Split the group into four smaller groups and position one group at each cone (corner of the square). - Players line up by their cone ready.
-The first player throws the ball from a stationary position to a player at the cone next to them. - Player receiving the pass moves from the cone towards the player throwing the ball and they catch the ball whilst moving.
+- Mark out a square using a cone for each corner. - Split the group into four smaller groups and position one group at each cone (corner of the square). - Participants line up by their cone ready.
+The first participant throws the ball from a stationary position to a participant at the cone next to them. - Participant receiving the pass moves from the cone towards the participant throwing the ball and they catch the ball whilst moving.

-- The new player with the ball, pivots and passes the ball to the player from the next cone, who is moving towards the ball and catches whilst moving. - Once a player passes the ball, they join the back of the group they have thrown the ball to. - The direction can be clockwise or anti-clockwise, and you could try changing halfway through!
+- The new participant with the ball, pivots and passes the ball to the participant from the next cone, who is moving towards the ball and catches whilst moving. - Once a participant passes the ball, they join the back of the group they have thrown the ball to. - The direction can be clockwise or anti-clockwise, and you could try changing halfway through!